Cost-saving initiatives in business can help offset rising expenses or falling profits.

 9. Make Your Marketing and Sales Investments Count

 Marketing and sales are a necessary expense for generating revenue, but can consume a significant chunk of your budget.
-Make sure that your marketing investment is yielding a sustainable return.
+Another corporate cost-savings initiative is to make sure your marketing investment is yielding a sustainable return.

 Take steps to optimize your marketing strategy, such as: